Windows Mixed Reality minimum PC hardware compatibility guidelines

 Note: GPU must be hosted in a PCIe 3.0 x4+ Link slot

 |Graphics display port||HDMI 2.0 or DisplayPort 1.2||HDMI 1.4 or DisplayPort 1.2|

 |Display||Connected external or integrated VGA (800x600) display (or better)|

 |Expected headset framerate||90 Hz||60 Hz|

-- Larger laptops (with screens of at least 15") perform best.
+- Larger laptops with screens of at least 15" do the best.

-- Hybrid graphics configurations are compatible only with a Windows Mixed Reality Ultra setup.
-The hybrid system’s discrete card must meet the same specifications listed for Windows Mixed Reality Ultra above.
+- Hybrid graphics configurations are compatible only with Windows Mixed Reality 90Hz.
+The discrete graphics adapter in any hybrid configuration must meet all the requirements listed in the Windows Mixed Reality guidelines for discrete graphics adapters.

 - Different headsets may require different hardware ports, so make sure your PC has the correct ports or necessary adapters to connect to your headset.

 Discrete and integrated graphics hardware that don't meet the minimum confirmed specifications have not been tested, confirmed, or optimized for Windows Mixed Reality and may not function properly or at all.

 For the best Windows Mixed Reality experience on a Surface device, we recommend the latest SurfaceBook (15”) configured with at least the NVIDIA GeForce GTX 1060 GB and 16 GB of RAM.
 This configuration supports all Windows Mixed Reality features and has been tested for Windows Mixed Reality.
 The latest Surface Book (13.5”), Surface Studio, Surface Laptop, and Surface Pro (2017) will all support some Windows Mixed Reality features when configured with an Intel Core i5 CPU (or better) and at least 8 GB of RAM.